 This article was compiled with information from The Naval Institute Guide to Combat Ships of the World, The Naval Institute Guide to World Naval Weapons Systems, Jane’s Fighting Ships, and other open sources.
 It was updated 6/27/2018 to use prose instead of bullet points.

 Arleigh Burke-class destroyers are large, heavily-armed multi-mission vessels which form the backbone of the American surface combatant fleet along with Ticonderoga-class cruisers.
 The Arleigh Burke class boasts a formidable array of weaponry and can perform a variety of tasks, including anti-submarine warfare, cruise missile strikes, intelligence gathering, boarding operations, and more.
-However, the class is best suited for area air defense, where its powerful radars and arsenal of anti-air missiles are suited to tackling almost any threat.
+However, the class is best suited for area air defense thanks to its powerful radars and arsenal of anti-air missiles.
 The Arleigh Burke class is the only American destroyer type currently in production and will remain the principal surface combatant of the US Navy for decades to come.
 Read further for an in-depth look at the Arleigh Burke class’s specifications and equipment.

 Size and hull

 Arleigh Burke-class destroyers are very large; Flight I and II vessels displace around 9,000 tons fully loaded, Flight IIA ships displace over 9,500 tons, and Flight III ships displace nearly 10,000 tons.
 This means Burke-class ships are some of the heaviest surface combatants afloat.
 The exact dimensions are as follows: Length: 154m (Flights I and II) 155 m (Flight IIA and III), Width: 20.3 m, Draft: 9.9 m maximum (Flight I and II) 9.7 m maximum (Flight IIA).
 The class’ hull is made of steel, with an aluminum mast and fragment protection for the missile cells and gun magazine.